RibirX/Ribir/doc/framework.md

 ## Declare & Reactive programming mode

-`Holiday` builds widget tree with your ui by declare data, meanwhile it creates render object tree to layout and paint.
+`Ribir` builds widget tree with your ui by declare data, meanwhile it creates render object tree to layout and paint.
 When the data that the widget depends on changes, widget tree will make a update, and render objects correspond updated widgets to update also.

 When a widget as root node run in `Application`, it will be inflated into widget tree by framework.
 Every leaf in the widget tree is a rendered widget.
 Sometimes, only has tree updated is not enough, it's possible that `CombinationWidget` builds a complete full differently `Widget`.
 So if a `CombinationWidget` is changed, it need rebuild and maybe reconstruct full subtree.
 Framework try to rebuild the widget tree and the render tree as mini as possible.